Thank you for thinking adoption!

-- Step 6: Complete your adoption and bring your new pet home!
-Please note: A collar and leash are required to bring your new dog or puppy home (a harness/carrier may also be requested for specific dogs; retractable leashes are not permitted).
+- Please note: A collar and leash are required to bring your new dog or puppy home (a harness/carrier may also be requested for specific dogs; retractable leashes are not permitted).
 An appropriate carrier is required to take your new cat or kitten home.

 You must be at least 18-years-old to adopt.
 Delaware State Law requires that all resident animals are up-to-date with their rabies vaccination.
 DHA also advocates that all resident animals are spayed or neutered.

 Who will this pet be living with?
 Primary caretakers in the household should meet the animal you are applying for at the time of your adoption session.
 DHA strongly recommends that ALL members of the household meet the animal you are considering for adoption and all agree it’s the best choice.

 Adding another canine to your pack?
-If you are adopting a dog and you have one or more resident dogs, all dogs must meet unless otherwise discussed.
+If you are adopting a dog and you have one or more resident dogs, all dogs MUST meet unless otherwise discussed.
 Proof of an up-to-date rabies vaccination will also be required at this time.
-Note: If you do not have your certificate on hand, we are able to call your veterinarian if they are open but are not able to track down vaccinations given at vet clinics.
+Note: If you do not have your certificate on hand, we are able to call your veterinarian but are not able to track down vaccinations given at vet clinics.
 Please also keep in mind we are not able to hold dogs, unless a 24hr hold fee is paid, if your pet is not up-to-date, or we cannot contact your veterinarian.
 Dog meetings typically take place at the beginning of the adoption session.
 If the dogs do not get along at the meeting, we will be unable to send the dog home.

 Adding a canine to your feline-friendly home?
 If you are adopting a dog and have one or more resident cats, we will conduct a test with one of our on-site cats prior to your counseling session to see how the dog responds.
 If the dog does not pass this test, we will be unable to send that dog home with you.